telefonicaid/context-adapter/README.md

 - CA_HOST: The host where the Context Adapter server will be started.
 Optional.
 Default value: "localhost".
 - CA_PORT: The port where the Context Adapter server will be listening.
 Optional.
 Default value: "9999".
 - CA_PATH: The path to add to the routes where the Context Broker is attending requests.
 Optional.
 Default value: "/v1".
-- LOG_LEVEL: The logging level of the messages.
+- LOGOPS_LEVEL: The logging level of the messages.
 Messages with a level equal or superior to this will be logged.
 Accepted values are: "debug", "info", "warn" and "error".
 Optional.
 Default value: "info".
-- LOG_TO_CONSOLE: A flag indicating if the logs should be sent to the console.
-Optional.
-Default value: "true".
-- LOG_TO_FILE: A flag indicating if the logs should be sent to a file.
-Optional.
-Default value: "true".
-- LOG_FILE_MAX_SIZE_IN_BYTES: Maximum size in bytes of the log files.
-If the maximum size is reached, a new log file is created incrementing a counter used as the suffix for the log file name.
-Optional.
-Default value: "0" (no size limit).
-- LOG_DIR: The path to a directory where the log file will be searched for or created if it does not exist.
-Optional.
-Default value: "./log".
-- LOG_FILE_NAME: The name of the file where the logs will be stored.
-Optional.
-Default value: "context_adapter.log".
 - PROOF_OF_LIFE_INTERVAL: The time in seconds between proof of life logging messages informing that the server is up and running normally.
 Default value: "60".
 - DEFAULT_SERVICE: The service to be used if not sent by the Orion Context Broker in the requests.
 Optional.
 Default value: "blackbutton".
 - DEFAULT_SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the requests.
 Optional.
 Default value: "/".